trys/trys/_posts/2014-03-07-whats-the-point-of-a-home-page.markdown

 - To advise?

 ### Authenticity
 ‘Does this website belong to the company I think it belongs to?’
 Don’t compromise on your brand to the point of user confusion.
+Strike that:
+> Don't compromise on your brand at all.

 ### Integrity
 ‘Do I trust this website with these weight-loss advertisements and pop-ups?’
 I’ll leave you to be the judge...

 ### Benefit to the user
 What will the user gain by reading the home page?
+Is your home page just going to be a funnel to pages with useful content or are you going to give the user the content right away?

 ### Commitment
 A fresh and up to date website shows a company that cares about their online presence.
-Blog feed looking a little ancient - it’s not a great reflection on the business?
+Blog feed looking a little ancient?
+Maybe it's time to give it an update.

 ### Knowledge and USPs
 What makes your website different.
 Why should the user stay on  your site.

+---

-Although these items should be included in the brand of a business, it’s far too easy to settle for ‘another website with a sticky navigation, full-width carousel, summary paragraph, services panels and a footer full of dull copyright information’.
+Although these items should be included in the brand of a business, it’s far too easy to settle for ‘another website with a sticky navigation, full-width carousel, summary paragraph, services panels and a footer full of dull copyright information’ - we've all done it.
 Don’t get me wrong, none of these are wrong, but they must be there for a reason.
-Question your home page, don’t jump to the defaults.
+Question your home page, justify each element, don’t just jump to the defaults.
 Consider the following:

 - Do you need a carousel taking up most of your page?
-- Why are the services panels where they are?
+- Why are the services panels situated where they are?
-- Do you need an opening paragraph if the About us page says the same thing?
+- Do you need an opening paragraph on the home page if the About us page says the same thing?
 - What function does each element have? - If there isn’t a valid reason, should it be there?

 ## Your research is the best research